Carradee/code-editor-aides/README.md

 I have no idea where these would be stored in Windows or Linux.

-## HTML Entities & Special Characters
+## HTML Entities and Special Characters - folder
+### PHP edition
 1. Convert Special Characters to HTML Entitities.php
 2. Convert HTML Entitities to Special Characters.php
 * **Requires:** PHP 4 or later

+### Python edition
+1. Convert Special Characters to HTML Entitities.py
+2. Convert HTML Entitities to Special Characters.py
+* **Tested in:** Python 2.7.10 & Python 3

 * **Includes:** 2 scripts
 * **Purpose:** convert HTML entity codes to special characters, or special characters to HTML entity codes